 When you're married to a controlling husband, the situation can feel hopeless.
 Once you think you're strong enough to start making a change in your relationship or stop putting up with his behavior, he might take control of you again.
 It can become a cycle that's hard to break.

 Here are some things that you can do if your husband is controlling.

 Try calmly talking to him about how his behavior and words are making you feel.
 There's always the chance that he doesn't realize that his behavior is coming across like this and will be willing to change.
 However, if you've gone this route before and it hasn't worked, then move on to something else.

 Re-Connect With Your Friends And Family

 Self-care is important when working to take control of any mental health challenge.
 It can help you to overcome things like anxiety and depression.
-It's also helpful when you're working on building your confidence and self-esteem.
+It can also be helpful when you're working on building your confidence and self-esteem.

-Self-care is things that you do to take care of and refresh yourself.
-This could be journaling, meditation, reading, or doing art.
-It also includes things like eating right, getting plenty of rest, and exercising.
-These are things that help you to feel better physically and mentally.
+Self-care includes things that you do to take care of and refresh yourself.
+This could be journaling, meditation, reading, or creating art.
+It might also include things like eating right, getting plenty of rest, and exercising.
+These are things that can help you to feel better physically and mentally.

 Talk To A Therapist